michpara/Pong/README.md

 # **Pong**

-This is a basic implementation of the classic Atari 1971 game, Pong, using Pygame.
+This is a basic implementation of the classic Atari 1971 game Pong.

 ## **Getting Started**